unisave-cloud/worker/docs/development-setup.md

 ## Deploying new version (10 - 30 min)

-- remove the `-dev` suffix from the assembly info
+- Remove the `-dev` suffix from the `AssemblyInfo.cs`
-- build both containers `make build && make build-mono`
+- Build both containers `make build && make build-mono`
-- push them to the registry `make push && make push-mono`
+- Push them to the registry `make push && make push-mono`
+  - If the DigitalOcean registry authentication expires, run `doctl registry login`
-- update worker version in the deployment repository and deploy to the minikube cluster
+- Update worker version in the `deployment` repository and deploy to the minikube cluster
-- run UnisaveFixture tests against the local cluster
+- Run UnisaveFixture tests against the local cluster
-- run the locust Engine Evolution test against the local cluster
+- Run the locust Engine Evolution test against the local cluster
-- deploy updates to the production cluster
+- Deploy updates to the production cluster
-- check that requests are handled properly
+- Check that requests are handled properly
-- commit the version update to github
+- Commit the version update to github
-- create a github release page
+- Create a github release page